Locally finitely presented and coherent hearts: Preliminaries on torsion pairs

-Consider a locally finitely presented Grothendieck category $\G$ and let $\t=(\T,\F)$ be a torsion pair in $\G$, with torsion radical $t\colon \G\to \T$.
-Then $\t$ is said to \begin{itemize} \item {\bf restrict to $\fp(\G)$} is the torsion radical $t\colon\G\to\G$ preserves finitely presented objects. \end{itemize} When a torsion pair of finite type, that restricts to finitely presented objects, is given in $\G$, we have the following useful criterion for $\G$ to be locally coherent.
+Consider a locally finitely presented Grothendieck category $\G$ and a torsion pair $\t=(\T,\F)$ in $\G$, with torsion radical $t\colon \G\to {\G}$.
+Then $\t$ is said to \begin{itemize} \item {\bf restrict to $\fp(\G)$} if the torsion radical $t\colon\G\to\G$ preserves finitely presented objects. \end{itemize} Torsion pairs of finite type that restrict to {$\fp(\G)$} give a useful criterion for local coherence:

-\begin{prop} Let $\G$ be a locally finitely presented Grothendieck category and let $\t=(\T ,\F)$ be a torsion pair of finite type in $\G$ that restricts to $\fp(\G)$.
-Then $\G$ is locally coherent if, and only if, the following conditions hold: \begin{enumerate}[\rm (1)] \item any morphism in $\T\cap\fp(\G)$ has a finitely presented kernel; \item each morphism in $\fp(\G)$ with domain in $\F$ and codomain in $\T\cup\F$ has a finitely presented kernel. \end{enumerate} \end{prop} \begin{proof} The ``only if'' part is clear.
-As for the ``if'' part, let $f\colon M\to N$ be a morphism in $\fp (\G)$.
+\begin{prop} A locally finitely presented Grothendieck category $\G$ with a torsion pair of finite type $\t=(\T ,\F)$ that restricts to $\fp(\G)$ is locally coherent if, and only if, the following conditions hold: \begin{enumerate}[\rm (1)] \item kernels of morphisms in $\T\cap\fp(\G)$ are finitely presented; \item kernels of morphisms in $\F\cap\fp(\G)$ are finitely presented; \item kernels of morphisms with source in $\F\cap\fp(\G)$ and target in $\T\cap\fp(\G)$ are finitely presented. \end{enumerate} \end{prop} \begin{proof} The ``only if'' part is clear.
+Conversely, let $f\colon M\to N$ be a morphism in $\fp (\G)$.
 Since $\t$ restricts to $\fp (\G)$ we have a commutative diagram in $\fp (\G)$, with exact rows: